Firewood and the Emerald Ash Borer

 Together, we can help prevent the spread of this beetle and protect Missouri's state parks, forests and urban areas.

 Missouri Emerald Ash Borer Program, University of Missouri Extension

 Don't Move Firewood, Missouri Department of Conservation

 Emerald Ash Borer, cooperative effort of Michigan, Indiana and Ohio with the U.S. Department of Agriculture

-Emerald Ash Borer Hot Issues, Animal and Plant Health Inspection Service, U.S. Department of Agriculture
+Emerald Ash Borer, Animal and Plant Health Inspection Service, U.S. Department of Agriculture

 Emerald Ash Borer species profile, National Agricultural Library, U.S. Department of Agriculture